HSF/hsf.github.io/announcements/_posts/2016-06-06-cwpcharge.md

 ---
-title:  Starting the process for producing a Community White Paper (CWP) to define
+title:  Starting the process for a Community White Paper (CWP) to define
         the roadmap and strategy for the Software and Computing in HEP.
+The charge is now available.
 author: Pere Mato
 layout: newsletter
 symbol: glyphicon-pencil